javier-andres-tiniaco-leyba/Important-Java-Concepts/java_io_networking/input_output/README.md

 ## Pipes
 Pipes in Java IO provides the ability for two threads running in the same JVM to communicate.
 Therefore pipes can also be sources or destinations of data. <br>

 You cannot use a pipe to communicate with a thread in a different JVM (different process).
 The pipe concept in Java is different from the pipe concept in Unix / Linux, where two processes running in different address spaces can communicate via a pipe.
 In Java, the communicating parties must be running in the same process, and should be different threads. <br>

+# java.nio
+The java new I/O package is complementary to the java.io package.
+It is based on two fundamental concepts: channels and buffers.
+Channels are and abstraction that represents an open connection to an I/O device, whereas buffers hold data that can be transferred through channels.